Stay tuned for more information regarding the 2022 season.

-Time Travellers are children between the ages of 9 and 14 who spend five nights and six days during the summer months at Upper Canada Village.
+Time Travellers are children between the ages of 9 and 13 who spend five nights and six days during the summer months at Upper Canada Village.
+Each week we welcome up to 30 children to join us in experiencing life in 1866.
 While at the Village, Time Travellers eat and sleep in one of three 19th century residences.
-During the day, they dress in period costume assuming the role of an 1860s child.
-Time Travellers participate in a variety of activity sessions on site and work with artisans such as the blacksmith, tinsmith, printer, dressmaker and weaver.
+During the day, they dress in period costume assuming the role of a 1860s children.
+Time Travellers participate in a variety of activity sessions on-site and work with artisans to learn 19th-century skills and trades.
 The evenings are filled with recreational activities and new friends.
 Each session begins on Sunday afternoon and ends the next Friday afternoon.

 Have you experienced Time Travellers before?

 We need your feedback!
-Please take a moment to complete our survey so that we may continue to offer engaging and meaningful programs here at Upper Canada Village.
+Please take a moment to complete the survey below so that we may continue to offer engaging and meaningful programs here at Upper Canada Village.

 Eligibility and Notification of Acceptance

-The program is open to boys and girls aged 9 to 14 as of June 1, 2016.
-Participation is limited to a maximum of 30 Time Travellers per session.
+Campers 9-13 years of age as of June 1st are eligible to apply to be Time Travellers.
 Applications are reviewed to ensure they are complete, and that applicants meet the eligibility criteria.
-All criteria being met, campers are selected and assigned on a first-come first-served basis.
-This review takes place in late April, and successful applicants will be notified at the beginning of May each year.
-They will receive a confirmation letter, a "what to bring" list, and a health history form.
+All criteria being met, campers are selected and assigned on a first-come-first-served basis.
+Successful applicants will be notified by late April each year.
+They will receive a confirmation letter, a "what to bring" list (also available below), and a health history form.

-Round-the-clock supervision and direction is provided by Time Travellers staff and Interpretive staff working in Upper Canada Village.
+Round-the-clock supervision and direction are provided by Time Travellers staff and Interpretive staff working in Upper Canada Village.

-What to Bring - click here for a helpful list on what to bring to the camp.
-Clothing, toiletries, bedding and other items.
+What to Bring - Below is a helpful list of what to bring to the camp.
+Clothing, toiletries, bedding, and other items.
 Also some tips on what NOT to bring to camp.

-The program fee is $590 (plus tax) per week and is due upon notification that your child has been accepted.
+The program fee is $665 (plus tax) per week per participant and is due upon notification that your child has been accepted.
 Of this amount, $100 is non-refundable.
 The entire fee is non-refundable on the first day of camp.

 How to Apply

 The Time Traveller Campership Fund provides financial assistance to camp registrants who might not otherwise be able to participate in our camp.
-Funds are limited and are approved according to documented need on a first come, first served basis.
-For a campership form or more information on how you can help send a child to camp, please call 1-800-437-2233.
+Funds are limited and are approved according to documented need on a first-come, first-served basis.
+For a campership form or more information on how you can help send a child to camp, please contact us here.